 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we will discuss the six step psychotherapeutic approach to type B night terrors.
+In this section, we will discuss the six step psychotherapeutic approach to type B night terrors.
 Clearly, you have experience addressing severe early or past traumas, related traumatic and health complications, and resultant interpersonal difficulties with your clients.
 This is precisely why night terror sufferers need a competent therapist to guide them through the necessary steps regarding dealing with trauma.

 Also, the treatment of type B night terrors can be approached with some of the same methods you already use regarding anxiety disorders.
 Therefore, you already have the necessary expertise.
 The purpose of this track is to provide additional direction in applying your expertise to the subject of night terrors.